kaiwan/procmap/README.md

 On systems other than x86_64 (like Aarch32/Aarch64/etc), we don't know for sure if the *kernel module component* can be compiled and built while executing on the target system; it may be possible to, it may not.
 Technically, to build a kernel module on the target system, you will require it to have a kernel development environment setup; this boils down to having the compiler, make and - key here - the 'kernel headers' package installed *for the kernel version it's currently running upon*.
 This can be a big ask... f.e., am running a *custom* 5.4 kernel on my Raspberry Pi; everything works fine, but as the kernel source tree for 5.4 isn't present (nor is there any kernel headers package), building kernel modules on it fails (while it works with the stock Raspbian kernel).
 So: **you will have to cross-compile the kernel module**; to do so:

-1. on your x86_64 *host* system:
+1. On your x86_64 *host* system:
-2. ensure you have an appropriate x86_64-to-ARM (or whatever) cross compiler installed
+2. Ensure you have an appropriate x86_64-to-ARM (or whatever) cross compiler installed.
+Then:

+3.
-3. git clone the procmap project
+     git clone the procmap project
-4. cd procmap/procmap_kernel
+     cd procmap/procmap_kernel
-5. make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-
+     make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-
    (assuming the cross-compiler prefix is arm-linux-gnueabihf- (as is the case for the Raspberry Pi)
-6. verify that the procmap.ko kernel module is built
+6. Verify that the procmap.ko kernel module is built
-7. if all okay, transfer it (scp or otherwise) to your target; place it (within the procmap source tree on the target device) in the procmap/procmap_kernel directory
+7. If all okay, transfer it (scp or otherwise) to your target; place it (within the procmap source tree on the target device) in the *procmap/procmap_kernel* directory
-8. run procmap - it should now work.
+8. run *procmap* - it should now work.

 ***How does procmap work?***